Qloapps/qloapps-docs/docs/webservice/basic-topics.md

 ### Create a new resource

-To create a resource follow the below steps.
+To create a resource follow the below steps:

-- GET the XML blank data for the resource. example: /api/addresses?schema=blank
+- GET the XML blank data for the resource.
+For example: /api/addresses?schema=blank
 - Fill the blank schema with your data.
 - Send HTTP POST request with the changed XML as body content to the /api/addresses/ URL.